multinanogroup/GCN-for-Modeling-CO2RR-catalyst-High-Entropy-Alloys/README.md

 The src/test_training_data folder tests the trained GCN models on the training data which helps to visualize the GCN predictions versus DFT values (figure 2 in our manuscript).

-The src/test_testing_data folder tests the trained GCN models on the training data which helps to visualize the GCN predictions versus DFT values (figure 2 in our manuscript).
+The src/test_testing_data folder tests the trained GCN models on the data not seen by them (it includes all the possible combinations of the elements) which helps to evaluate their robustness.

 [1]: https://pubs.acs.org/doi/full/10.1021/acscatal.9b04343